About Journal of Physics: Energy

 - Inclusive: with a scope covering interdisciplinary studies and multidisciplinary collaborations as well as traditional disciplines, JPhys Energy brings together researchers from across physics, chemistry, materials science and engineering.

 - Transfer opportunities: as well as accepting direct submissions, the journal also offers you a quick and easy solution to transfer your manuscript from another IOP Publishing journal if it does not fit our scope or significance criteria.
-Articles are transferred along with peer review reports to save time and avoid duplication of work for referees.
+Articles are transferred along with peer review reports to save time and avoid duplication of work for reviewers.

 - Society owned: IOP Publishing is a leading society publisher of advanced physics research.
 Any profits generated by IOP Publishing are invested in the Institute of Physics, helping to support research, education and outreach around the world.